quezon/wrsr/README.md

 ## Prerequisites

 You must have PostgreSQL, Pip and Python installed on your Operating System.
 You also must know the postgres password of PostgreSQL server.
-Run this before going to the next section:
+Run these commands in the project root folder before going to the next section:
 ```
 pip install pipreqs
 pipreqs